imarouani/Deep-Forward-Networks-Pytorch-Project/README.md

 ## Installation Guide

+The code automatically uses your NVIDIA GPU for faster computations if CUDA is available (v 11.8).
+If not, it defaults to using the CPU.
+If you do have an NVIDIA GPU and want to use it for training, you can [download the CUDA Toolkit here](https://developer.nvidia.com/cuda-downloads).

 ## Project Structure
 - `models/`: Contains the FeedForward network definition.
 - `utils/`: Contains data loading and preprocessing code.